FamilySearch/sModel/README.md

 try?
 DBManager.open(nil, dbDefs: defs)
 ```

+### DBDef Module Support

+Modules can provide their own DBDef file that defines the `sql` strings needed to support the database needs of the module.
+Each
+module defines a namespace that can be used to allow it's tables to coexist with tables from other modules/apps.

 ### Bad Upgrade Recovery

 If a database file is corrupted or can't be updated for some reason, the system will try and recover
 by deleting the existing database and initializing fresh.

 ## Object Mapping